malexsmith/3700_Assignment_2_NMDS/README.md

 BiocManager::install("viridis");
 BiocManager::install("webshot");
 BiocManager::install("pagedown");
+BiocManager::install("betapart");

-# The next block are the library() commands which will 10 the packages you need to complete this assignment.
+# The next block are the library() commands which will 11 the packages you need to complete this assignment.

 library(vegan);
 library(ggplot2);